dpca/slack-fooda-bot/README.md

 * `SLACK_CHANNEL` - channel to post in
 * `SLACK_USERNAME` - bot name
 * `SLACK_ICON_EMOJI` - bot icon
-* `FOODA_URL` - fooda url for your popup space, e.g. "fooda.com/idb"
+* `FOODA_URL` - fooda url for your popup space, e.g. "fooda.com/idb".
+For
+  multiple fooda locations, provide a comma-separated list like "fooda.com/company1, fooda.com/company2"
+* `PEACH_HOME_LOCATION_ID` - Peach API location ID, can be found by looking at network requests to `/api/locations/LOCATION_ID` when loading the peach site
+* `PEACH_REFERRAL_CODE` - Peach referral code for rewards

 Fooda-bot uses [Redis](http://redis.io/) to remember its message history and look up the last restaurant reactions.
 If running with docker, this is taken